lee-soft/ViOrb/README.md

 Add the "Clear" function from the Prototype folder to the GDIPlusGraphics class then compile it and add the resulting binary to ViOrb
 Release/GDIPlusWrapper.dll

-### Comments
+## Comments

-I rarely get time to update these projects so I am releasing them here in hopes they can be use to someone :)
+I rarely get time to update these projects so I am releasing them here in hopes they can be useful to someone :) I don't expect anyone would care to continue development.
+I am not against them doing so.
+If I ever got time I would have liked to have recoded all my projects in C++.